We think you are in Australia

 • Introduce Problem Solving

 Assist your kiddo by introducing incidental learning opportunities.
-For example, during pretend mealtimes, you might ask your child questions like, "what's on the menu today?", or "what happens next?".
+For example, during pretend mealtimes, you might ask your child questions like, "What's on the menu today?" or "What happens next?".
 Prompt critical thinking by inserting dilemmas that your child will have to solve e.g., "oh no!
 Dolly's food is too hot to eat".
-Your kiddo can work through these tricky scenarios with guidance.
+Your little one can work through these tricky scenarios with guidance.

 • Foster Creativity